ibm-cloud-docs/sap/sap-power-virtual-server-ha-vsi.md

    - power-iaas.pvm-instance-network.delete
 1. Click **Create** to save the role.

-If you want to share a common `Service ID` and `API key` for both the fencing agent and the `powervs-subnet` resource agent, add the action `power-iaas.pvm-instance.action` to the custom role.
-{: note}

 ### Creating a Service ID
 {: #ha-vsi-create-service-id-id}

-Create a *Service ID* for the fencing agent and assign the custom role to it.
+Create a *Service ID* for the fencing agent and assign one or more custom roles to it.
 In a multizone region implementation, you can create a second *Service ID* for the `powervs-subnet` resource agent.
 It is also possible to use a common Service ID for both agents (see the note in the previous section).
+If you are using a common Service ID, assign both the custom role for fencing and the custom role for the `powervs-subnet` resource agent.

 Create a **Service ID** in IAM.
 1. Click **Service IDs** > **Create**.